MikeLuu99/CustomBangSearch/README.md

 This produces a `build` directory containing the compiled JavaScript, and if building the release version, 2 zip files in the root of the project that can be uploaded to the browser web extension stores.

 Non "release" builds (i.e. dev builds) are not minified, can contain debugging calls such as `console.log`, and also contain some development tools loaded into the popup &| options windows.

-### Details

-A custom script, `bob.mjs`, is used to build and package the extension.
-This was created just to speed up the build process and make testing much easier.

-esbuild is used to compile the TypeScript to JavaScript, the tsc compiler is listed as a dependency but this is just used for type checking / linting.

-The manifest files link to the compiled build made by esbuild, not the TS files, so make sure they are built before you build the extension package.

 ## Credits